 Two of their scientists, who are devoted to skincare evolution at Avon, have unveiled a big piece of the skincare puzzle recently.

-It’s important for network marketing companies to focus on one product line and master it.
-Another example of bad business is Skinny Body Care, a network marketing company that has a weight loss product, but expanded to skincare as well.
+It’s important for network marketing companies like Agel to focus on one product line and master it.
+Another example of bad business like Agel is Skinny Body Care, a network marketing company that has a weight loss product, but expanded to skincare as well.

 Too many skincare products on the market dilutes the market.

-Also, Agel is expensive to join.
-Their product is close to $1,000 if you join as a distributor.
-I may be wrong, but this is what I have seen in reports.
+Also, Agel Enterprises is expensive to join.
+Their product is close to $1,000 if you join as an Agel distributor.
+I may be wrong, but this is what I have seen in reports on the company Agel.

 Breaking News; Randy Gage Leaves Agel

-Randy Gage is a professional network marketer and trainer.
+Randy Gage is a well-known professional network marketer and MLM sales trainer.